cbmckni/kinc-k8s-demo/README.md

 Go to your desktop and open a file browsing window, navigate to the output folder:

-`cd ~/Desktop/techex-demo/output/Yeast`
+`cd ~/Downloads/techex-demo/output/Yeast`

-Finally, drag the file `Yeast.coexnet.txt` from the file browser to Cytoscape!
+Finally, drag the file `Yeast.coexpnet.txt` from the file browser to Cytoscape!

 The network should now be visualized!